Pyre of Queens (Return of Ravana) by David Hair

-A New Zealander who has studied history visits an old fort in Rajasthan and gets inspired to write a story.
-He uses his imagination to blend the two worlds that he observed and studied during his stay in India.First is the world of 21st century in which he lived in India and observed the demographically most prominent section of the population – its teenagers.
+A New Zealander who has studied history visits an old fort in Rajasthan.
+And gets inspired to write a story.
+He uses his imagination to blend the two worlds that he observed and studied during his stay in India.
+Yes; First is the world of the 21st century in which he lived in India.
+And observed the demographically most prominent section of the population – its teenagers.
 The second is the world of yesteryears, with its forts and palaces, its kings and queens and their desires, the grandeur, the rise and fall of kingdoms.
-Then there are myths, legends and folklore that exist around every old building in India.
-The plot has been skillfully crafted to run two parallel stories that converge in the end at a location in an old fort where the characters from the present meet themselves from past lives, separated by 1250 or so years.
+Then there are myths, legends, and folklore that exist around every old building in India.
+The plot Pyre of Queens has been skillfully crafted to run two parallel stories that converge in the end at a location in an old fort where the characters from the present meet themselves from past lives, separated by 1250 or so years.

 This genre of mingling historical facts with fiction seems to be gaining popularity these days.
 Is this a transitional time when we are going back to folklore?
-Is this going back to the dream world or the world of imagination after dealing with the world of realism?
-If this is happening I am not complaining as reading reality is always dry and boring compared to reading the hidden messages within the free flowing stories where everything is possible and logic and reason have to sit on the sidelines.
+Is this going back to the dream world?
+Or the world of imagination after dealing with the world of realism?
+If this is happening I am not complaining as reading reality is always dry and boring compared to reading the hidden messages within the free-flowing stories where everything is possible.
+And logic and reason have to sit on the sidelines.
 And the beauty of folk tales is that you can listen to them again and again without getting tired.
 Remember telling your grandmother to narrate the same story even when you know the story and the exact words that are going to flow.